juice-shop/pwning-juice-shop/part2/forgotten-content.md

 * First you should find out how the languages are technically changed in the user interface.
+* Guessing will most definitely not work in this challenge.
-* You can then choose between three viable ways to beat this challenge:
+* You should rather choose between the following two ways to beat this
-  * Trust in your luck and _guess_ what language is the extra one.
+  challenge:
   * _Apply brute force_ (and don't give up to quickly) to find it.
   * _Investigate externally_ what languages are actually available.